Do you know where your website traffic comes from?

 How to Find Referrals in Google Analytics

-When you are in your Google Analytics dashboard for your site, gravitate to Acquisition then Referrals.
-There you will find links to the sites that referred visitors to yours.
+When you are in your Google Analytics dashboard for your site, gravitate to Acquisition > All Traffic then Referrals.
+There you will find the sites, including search engines, that referred visitors to yours.

 While you are there, check out Channels.
-That will give you a view of your referral numbers compared to Direct, Organic Search and Social traffic.
-All great data to let you know where your traffic is coming from!
+That will give you a view of your referral numbers compared to Direct, Organic Search, and Social traffic.
+Again, all necessary data to let you know where your traffic is coming from.

 Why Referrals Matter

 WordPress has several related article plugins that will suggest content to keep folks on your site.
+I use Yoast SEO Premium which includes a widget I can add at the bottom on every post and page.
 Who doesn’t want visitors that stick around longer to read more of our content?

-If you don’t have a host that offers this necessary and valuable information, move to a host that does or find out how to or get help on hooking up Google Analytics.
-This is information that is not on a need to know basis — this is info you need to know!
+If you don’t have a host that offers this necessary and valuable information, move to a host that does.
+Or find out how to or get help on hooking up Google Analytics.
+But, again, this is information that is not on a need-to-know basis — this is the info you need to know.